facultyai/dash-bootstrap-components/docs/components_page/components/tabs.md

 ## Tabs in cards

-Use `card=True` when placing your `Tabs` inside a `CardHeader`.
+You can also place your `Tabs` inside a `CardHeader`.
 You must use a callback to insert the tab content into the card body rather than relying on the tabs as children approach outlined above.

 {{example:components/tabs/card.py:card}}